Integrated Hospital Activities

 Pediatric Infectious Diseases Program for Immunocompromised Hosts (PIDPIC)

 The Pediatric Infectious Disease Program for Immunocompromised Hosts (PIDPIC) is Co-Directed by Drs.
 Hayley Gans and Sharon F. Chen.
 PIDPIC is a comprehensive program involving collaborations between infectious diseases and clinical team members who care for immunocompromised children with the goal of improving patient care and accelerating scientific knowledge.
 The mission of PIDPIC is to provide programmatic support to develop up-to-date clinical protocols and best-practices and to conduct clinical studies that improve the treatment and prevention of infectious diseases in the immunocompromised population.
-For more information and a list of current projects, please see our webpage at: https://pidpic.stanford.edu/.
+For PIDPIC Guidelines, please see: https://stanfordmedicine.box.com/s/8x9rejee6z0klgjfyw1ii41zz5392xux.